StudyClubForSplunk/conf23/Phase_3_Onboarding_Data.md

  ### [Discussion Point] : How can budles be pushed out
 We use the WebUI on StudyClubForSplunk-Manager for this session
 Command line method on StudyClubForSplunk-Manager  would be
- ### [Discussion Point] : update correct files in correct locations
+ ### [Discussion Point] : Implementation Planning
- Implementation Planning
+ use correct locations
+ right action
+ right configuration
+ right instance
+ right permissions
+ right authority
+ right approval
+ right testing and assurance

  ### Check and validate the bundle

 /opt/splunk-2/splunk/bin/splunk validate cluster-bundle